O Mito da Cinderela Antes da Cinderela

 Rhodopis, cujo nome significa “rosto rosado”, um símbolo que já sugere contraste e exceção no ambiente árido e monocromático em que se insere, é uma estrangeira em terra de deuses locais, uma grega capturada, reduzida à condição servil e relegada à sombra.

-Eis então que um falcão, figura associada ao olhar que tudo vê e ao julgamento, dentro do imaginário sagrado do Egito, desce dos céus, apodera-se da sandália de Rhodopis e a lança aos pés do Faraó.
+Um falcão, figura associada ao olhar que tudo vê e ao julgamento, dentro do imaginário sagrado do Egito, desce dos céus, apodera-se da sandália de Rhodopis e a lança aos pés do Faraó.

 O Faraó busca a dona da sandália.
 As mulheres da corte, moldadas pela vaidade e pela ambição, tentam calçá-la.
 Mas não serve.
-E aqui reside uma lição que o igualitarismo moderno, com toda sua retórica de empoderamento, jamais aceitará, há uma distinção entre as almas que nenhum diploma, nenhum decreto, nenhuma “inclusão social” pode abolir.
+E aqui encontra-se uma lição que o igualitarismo moderno, com toda sua retórica de empoderamento, jamais aceitará, há uma distinção entre as almas que nenhum diploma, nenhum decreto, nenhuma “inclusão social” pode abolir.

 Rhodopis é escolhida não por pertencer à elite, mas porque a elite já havia se tornado incapaz de encarnar a virtude necessária à realeza verdadeira.
 O poder, quando é sensível aos sinais do alto, reconhece onde está a nobreza, mesmo que ela venha embrulhada em trapos.